rymend/MSFTImagineArchive/200 - Machine Learning in Python/3 - Predict/readme.md

 There are many types of machine-learning models.
 One of the most common is the regression model, which uses one of a number of regression algorithms to produce a numeric value — for example, a person's age or the probability that a credit-card transaction is fraudulent.
 You will train a classification model, which seeks to resolve a set of inputs into one of a set of known outputs.
 A classic example of a classification model is one that examines e-mails and classifies them as "spam" or "not spam."
 Your model will be a binary classification model that predicts whether a flight will arrive on-time or late ("binary" because there are only two possible outputs).

-One of the benefits to using Sckit-learn is that you don't have to build these models — or implement the algorithms that they use — by hand.
+One of the benefits of using Sckit-learn is that you don't have to build these models — or implement the algorithms that they use — by hand.
 Sckit-learn includes a variety of classes for implementing common machine-learning models.
 One of them is [RandomForestClassifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html), which fits multiple decision trees to the data and uses averaging to boost the overall accuracy and control overfitting.

 1. Add a cell to the notebook.
 Use the following code to create a ```RandomForestClassifier``` object and train it by calling the [fit](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.fit) method.